 How many fellows will be selected each year?

 At the start of our program, we plan to select four APP surgical fellows.
-Typically, there will be two residents at UCH-Anschutz and two at Medical Center of the Rockies.
+Typically, there will be two fellows at UCH-Anschutz and two at Medical Center of the Rockies.

 Do you have to be credentialed in the state of Colorado to apply?